 Sue: Because he’s a half-decent actor.

-The Doctor follows the White Guardian’s garbled instructions and he finds himself exploring what appears to be a sailing ship.
+The Doctor follows the White Guardian’s garbled instructions and ends up on what appears to be a sailing ship.

 Sue: I like this story already.
-It’s full of atmosphere and lit beautifully.
+It’s full of atmosphere and it’s lit beautifully.
 Who directed this?

 Me: Fiona Cumming.

 Sue: Another woman?
 See, this is what happens when you put some women in charge of the programme for a change.
 It’s great.

 Tegan is left to brood in the TARDIS.
 Unbeknownst to her, a Peeping Tom has popped over for a visit.

 Nicol: For a horrible moment there, I thought he was going to be the Hoff.

 Sue: Is he a dwarf?